Decentralized Best-Response-Based Learning in Two-Player Zero-Sum Stochastic Games: A Finite-Sample Analysis: Introduction

-This paper builds upon and significantly extends the conference version of the work \cite{chen2024game_tabular}, which introduced best-response-type learning dynamics for zero-sum matrix and stochastic games with finite-sample convergence bounds.
-However, a main limitation of the results in \cite{chen2024game_tabular} is that the convergence bounds do not guarantee a polynomial sample complexity for finding a Nash equilibrium.
-In this work, we address this critical limitation by introducing a novel modification to the learning dynamics that encourages more exploration.
-As a result, our approach successfully achieves polynomial sample complexities for best-response-type learning dynamics that are payoff-based, convergent, and rational.
+This paper builds upon and significantly extends the conference version \citep{chen2024game_tabular}, which provided a finite-sample analysis of decentralized learning algorithms for two-player zero-sum matrix and stochastic games.
+A major limitation of \citep{chen2024game_tabular} is that its bounds do not yield polynomial dependence on $\epsilon^{-1}$ for finding an $\epsilon$-Nash equilibrium.
+We address this limitation by identifying the lack of exploration as the source of the exponential dependence and by introducing exploration-enhanced variants whose sample complexities depend polynomially on $\epsilon^{-1}$.